mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Relatedly, respond to the *Geolocation* exhibit and readings.
 * What interesting stuff have you found in *Ring-tum Phi*?
 Anything that would make a cool research project?
 Is there a period of W&L's history that you'd like to learn more about?
 How would you compare that period to today?

+Specs:
+* 2 blog posts due 10/6 by 8am.
+(I recommend spacing them out!)
+* Publish to your own domain.
+* 300-500 words
+* Link to outside articles and embed images (with citations!), if relevant.